 A formal agreement to invite the winners of similar white water paddling races in other regions of the world has been instigated since October 2001.
 This has raised the profile of the event on the National Sporting Events Calendar resulting in an annual exchange of competitors between the Fish River Marathon in South Africa and the Avon Descent.

 What Craft Can Compete

-The Act-Belong-Commit Avon Descent is open to a range of power dinghies and paddle craft.
+The Avon Descent is open to a range of power dinghies and paddle craft.
 This combination of craft makes the event unique around the world.
 Power dinghies are the only power craft racing in white water of this type.
-The 10hp limit ensures environmental responsibility but still allows for speeds up to 70kph.
-The power craft provide much of the exciting viewing action of the Act-Belong-Commit Avon Descent.
+The 15hp limit ensures environmental responsibility, but still allows for speeds up to 70kph.
+The power craft provide much of the exciting viewing action of the Avon Descent.

-The paddle section includes a combination of standard and invented craft including single and double kayaks, and single and double surf skis.
+The paddle section includes a combination of standard and invented craft including single, double and triple kayaks, and single and double surf skis.
 The event has seen the massive growth and popularity of craft manufactured from polyethylene plastic, relay teams of two and four can also compete.
 Age restrictions apply.

-Day 1 is a 57 kilometre stretch beginning at the Town of Northam, 100 kilometres east of Perth.
+Day 1 is a 52 kilometre stretch beginning at the Town of Northam, 100 kilometres east of Perth.
 The course proceeds downriver through the town of Toodyay into the upper reaches of the Darling Range escarpment.
-The half-way point and overnight stop is the Boral Campsite located at Cobbler Pool 20 kilometres west of Toodyay.
+The overnight stop is the Boral Campsite located at Cobbler Pool 20 kilometres west of Toodyay.